interfacerproject/Interfacer-notebook/README.md

 Proceed to install jupyter notebook:
 ```
 pip install notebook
+#or pip3 install notebook if not using conda
 ```
  and the required packages:
  ```
  pip install requests
  pip install -U zenroom --pre
+ # or pip3 install requests and pip3 install -U zenroom --pre if not using conda

  ```
 The latter will install the latest version of zenroom.